JUNE LITERARY BIRTHDAYS

 - June 19

-- French philosopher and writer of the Pensees, Blaise Pascal (1623; d.1662)
+- French philosopher, theologian, mathematician, and writer of the Pensees, Blaise Pascal (1623; d.1662)

 - Laura Z. Hobson (1900; d.1986), NYC-born novelist, wrote Gentleman's Agreement (1947), which was made into a movie and won an Academy Award for Best Picture

-- Japanese writer and suicide Dazai Osamu, born Tsushima Shuji (1909; d.1948)
+- Japanese writer and suicide Dazai Osamu, born Tsushima Shuji (1909; d.1948), whose novel No Longer Human is the second-best selling novel in Japan

 - Scottish poet Tom Buchan (1931; d.1995)